tommybazar/UE4GlobalShaderRaymarcher/README.md

 # Future work
 I am currently working on capturing the scene depth before doing my own rendering, which would allow me to actually place the volume within the scene properly.
 Also, I will probably switch to 2-pass rendering, as having both entry and exit points for raymarch would give me more flexibility with volume cropping.

+After that, I want to try integrating 3D texture sampling into a new shader model that would be part of the usual deffered pipeline.
+This will have some advantages and some disadvantages.
+For example, it will need changes in engine source, so I will have to fork the whole engine.
+Also it will probably be a bit more work.
+But obviously, this would be a cleaner solution than doing my own rendering on the side and then slapping a texture over the whole scene.

 # Sources